 A great many schools have adopted the Talking Stick principles in their classrooms as a way to teach children patience, self-discipline and to respect the speaker and his/her words.
 The added bonus is the children additionally are learning about First Nation culture in a tangible way.

-If you invited to attend a meeting that involves a Talking Stick, either ask about protocol in advance and/or follow the lead of others.
+If you are invited to attend a meeting that involves a Talking Stick, either ask about protocol in advance and/or follow the lead of others.
 Here are some basic rules that if you follow you won’t go far wrong:

 If an Elder is present, they speak first